 The endowment effect is a concept based on the idea that people tend to ascribe more value to objects or resources that they own, even compared to identical objects that they do not own.
 This is translated into the working environment through managers and recruiters valuing the skills and characteristics of their current staff, resulting in a limited perception of who is considered a suitable candidate for a role and/or leadership material.
 More specifically, managers may be reluctant to hire new staff rather than promoting within, and more likely to hire new employees identical to the ones they have.

 It is common for people in a group to possess a desire for harmony or conformity between its members, which quite often leads to the psychological phenomenon of “groupthink”.
 More specifically, groupthink refers to decisions being made based on the unified nature of the decision-makers and where individuals suppresses their own opinions so as not to upset the perceived group consensus.

 The halo effect is a term used in many different disciplines such as marketing and psychology, to explain the effect that one positive or negative characteristic can have on an overall impression.

-, this refers to someone’s opinion about a specific characteristic or property about someone creating a ‘halo’ and influencing their overall impression of that person.
+In human resources, this refers to someone’s opinion about a specific characteristic or property about someone creating a ‘halo’ and influencing their overall impression of that person.
 A common example in recruitment

 is the influence that someone’s level of attractiveness will have on their interviewers overall impression of them.